nulltea/kicksware-api/README.md

 ## Wrap Up

-**Kicksware API** is the accumulation of Kickswares business logic in form of distributed, atomically granulated stateless web-services, where each responsible only for its entities, use cases, API endpoints.
+**Kicksware API** is the accumulation of Kicksware's business logic in form of distributed, atomically granulated stateless web-services, where each responsible only for its entities, use cases, API endpoints.

 It exposes access to the data and its functionality as a set of both RESTfull endpoints and gRPC remote procedures.